 The FRX app (itself) discovers the presence of locally provisioned PSCS deployed with a Cell On Wheels (COW) unit, or remotely provisioned PSCS in federated cloud computing resources distributed across the Internet.
 It is the interactions between the FRX app and the PSCS where mapping products and other mission-critical resources are discovered and downloaded for local use, and where real-time content streams (e.g., emergency response vehicle and individual First Responder availability and position updates) are gained.
 Federated PSCS are distributed and provisioned to operate 24/7/365, however sometimes these PSCS are not reachable because of network communications outages or Long-Term Evolution (LTE) coverage limitations.
 This is where Local PSCS – typically provisioned along with COW equipment, are used to service teams of First Responders operating in the field.
 Depending on the particular COW equipment configuration, options to establish connectivity between these Local PSCS and the (remote) Federated PSCS can be established using terrestrial (land lines) and other Beyond Line Of Sight (BLOS) communications resources (e.g., Broadband Global Area Network (BGAN) terminals).
 When these Server-to-Server (S2S) connections exist a fluid exchange of content can be shared between Federated and Local PSCS installations, which then propagates out to the FRX apps.

 In many operational situations, it is assumed that the FRX apps will have limited and intermittent access to Federated or Deployable Local clouds.
 In situations where connectivity to federated or locally provisioned PSCS are not available, a third (or tertiary) option is under development to allow First Responders to leverage Peer-to-Peer (P2P) collaboration between FRX apps.
-This tactical collaboration implementation leverages ad-hoc mode networking technologies supporting interactions between mobile devices without the use of a central device (like a router).
-Through our Ad-Hoc Tactical Cloud technology FRX users will be able to exchange mission-critical content (updated maps) between one another when Local or Federated PSCS are not readily available.
+This tactical collaboration implementation leverages ad-hoc mode networking technologies supporting interactions between mobile devices without the use of a network access point.
+Internally, we refer to this ad-hoc technology as “FireCast”, which operates similar to Apple’s AirDrop implementation, enabling FRX users to exchange mission-critical content (updated maps overlays, imagery, new Incidents, etc) between one another when Local or Federated PSCS are not readily available.

 For more information on FRX submit an electronic Information Request Form (below).